FREE 30 mins Family Law Consult

 Good communication

-Mediation can be contentious.
-However, it’s crucial to stay respectful.
-If the discussion begins to get heated, take a moment to calm down.
-Try to find areas where you can compromise.
+People can get heated during mediation.
+Stay respectful.
+The surest way to make sure that mediation fails is to start hurling insults.
+Try to find compromises.
 Forming an agreement involves understanding the other party’s needs.
-Work together to find a mutually satisfactory solution.
-Be clear about your needs and try to avoid rigid positions.
-Rather than insisting that “I want the house”, instead communicate that “I want to ensure my financial security”.
+Both parties have to contribute, so there can be a solution that’s good for everyone.
+Be clear about your needs.
+But try to avoid rigid positions.
+Rather than insisting that “I want the house”, instead communicate that “I want to ensure my financial security”, especially given how divorce and separation costs in Australia can impact your long‑term financial position.

 The right mediator

-Choose a mediator you work well with.
-Many mediation providers offer a free initial consultation so you can discuss your needs beforehand.
-An effective mediator will be a neutral third party that gives both parties an opportunity to discuss their concerns.
+Choose a mediator you get on with.
+Many family dispute resolution practitioners offer a free initial consultation so you can discuss your needs beforehand.
+An effective mediator will be a neutral third party who gives both parties an opportunity to discuss their concerns.

 Typical mediation fees

-Mediation fees can be structured in different ways, depending on the provider.
-Often, clients may pay an hourly rate or a flat fee for a certain number of sessions.
-So, how much does mediation cost in Australia?
-Hourly rates for a mediator are typically between $200 and $500, but this can fluctuate based on factors such as location, case complexity, and the mediator’s experience.
+Different providers may structure their fees in different ways.
+Clients may pay an hourly rate or a flat fee for a certain number of sessions.
+Hourly rates for a mediator are typically $200 and $500.
+But this can fluctuate based on factors such as:

 Mediator's experience - family dispute resolution